 Christians live under grace and not under law.
-We are not bound by food laws, as were the children of Israel nor by a dress code as were the priests of Jehovah –but neither should we criticize those who choose to follow their consciences in certain matters.
-We are not required to worship on a specific day nor are we commanded to keep certain feast days, special festivals or the many ordinances imposed by man - for as believers in the age of grace we are free from the bondage of law.
+We are not bound by food laws, as were the children of Israel, nor by a dress code as were the priests of Jehovah.
+But neither should we criticise those who choose to follow their consciences in certain matters.
+We are not required to worship on a specific day nor are we commanded to keep certain feast days, special festivals, or the many ordinances imposed by man - for as believers in the age of grace we are free from the bondage of law.

-As Christians we need to remember that everything is permissible, but not everything is helpful.
-Believers are not under law and the things that we do should build up our brothers and sisters in Christ and not be a direct or an indirect criticism of their behaviours – and so we are instructed not to let what we personally regard as good, to be spoken of as evil – we are to be careful that our freedom in this age of grace does not cause a brother or sister in Christ to be upset or offended.
+As Christians, we need to remember that everything is permissible, but not everything is helpful.
+Believers are not under law and the things that we do should build up our brothers and sisters in Christ and not be a direct or an indirect criticism of their behaviours.
+And so we are instructed not to let what we personally regard as good, to be spoken of as evil.
+We are to be careful that our freedom in this age of grace does not cause a brother or sister in Christ to be upset or offended.

-As he shares the gospel of grace, Paul outlines the importance of not judging the behaviours of our Christian brethren and specifically mentions what we eat and drink, what we wear and how we worship, reminding us that Christ died and rose again, to free us from the bondage of laws and codes rituals and ceremonies.
+As he shares the gospel of grace, Paul outlines the importance of not judging the behaviours of our Christian brethren and specifically mentions what we eat and drink, what we wear, and how we worship, reminding us that Christ died and rose again to free us from the bondage of laws and codes, rituals and ceremonies.
 But he also pointed out that it is not our place to judge others who behave somewhat differently from us, for we are each personally accountable to God alone.

-Let us therefore in love and grace be sensitive to the needs of others – neither compromising the gospel of Christ nor causing our liberty in Christ to be a stumbling block to other brothers and sisters in Christ - let us therefore make every effort to do what leads to peace and to mutual edification.
+Let us therefore in love and grace be sensitive to the needs of others, neither compromising the gospel of Christ nor causing our liberty in Christ to be a stumbling block to other brothers and sisters in Christ: "Let us therefore make every effort to do what leads to peace and to mutual edification."